btcpayserver/btcpayserver-doc/GettingStarted.md

 3. Customize your button
 4. Copy the generated form and embed it on your website.

+You can also take a look at [this video](https://www.youtube.com/watch?v=MIWGvl6_WzI) which explains how to create a payment button and embed it to your website.

 ## Connecting your BTCPay store to your e-commerce platform

 Depending on the CMS you're using, you can easily connect BTCPay to your online store.
 Currently, BTCPay offers following integrations :